 A transaction isn’t simply between you and the consumer when a card is being used as payment.
 Instead, it requires your processor, two different banks, and a major card network.
 And not only do these parties simply process the transaction, but they also keep it secure.
 This protects consumers from having money stolen from their accounts and merchants from accepting fraudulent transactions.

 When it comes to the final fees, there are a ton of variables that contribute to the final tally.
 Many small businesses want to know what an average transaction fee will be from their processing.
 Unless you’re getting a flat-rate structure (which is almost universally NOT recommended), gauging an average is difficult to do.
-Some businesses find ways to get their processing average to as little as 2% while other are paying 5%!
-It will vary based on a number of factors that combine to your final processing total.
+Some businesses find ways to get their processing average to as little as 2% while others are paying 5%!
+It will vary based on a number of factors that combine with your final processing total.

 The bulk of the processing fee assessed to any transaction will be the interchange rate.
 Interchange rates are determined by the major card networks, but given to the issuing bank for assuming the risk of the transaction.
 They are evaluated as a fee to cover the risk of processing any given transaction.
 So a riskier transaction will come with a higher interchange rate than one with a lesser risk.